-Whether you're a dedicated bottled water drinker or someone who prefers drinking water straight from the tap, there are a few things you should know about the source of your H20.
-First of all, just because it's in a bottle does not necessarily mean that the water comes directly from a natural spring or well; it may actually originate from a public water source — that's right, some bottled waters are just tap water in disguise.
+Whether you're a bottled water drinker or someone who prefers drinking water straight from the tap, there are a few things you should know about the source of your H20.
+First of all, just because it's in a bottle doesn’t necessarily mean that the water comes directly from a natural spring or well.
 There are also a number of different kinds of bottled waters.
 Here are six of the most common types:

 6 Types of Bottled Water

-demineralized water) is essentially tap water that has been purified through a
+water) is essentially tap water that has been purified through a distillation,

-distillation, deionization, or reverse-osmosis process.
-It is typically taken
+deionization, or reverse-osmosis process.
+It is typically taken from metropolitan

-from metropolitan water sources and then put through commercial filters to
+water sources and then put through commercial filters to remove any chlorines,

-remove any chlorines, detritus, or other trace elements that should not be in
+detritus, or other trace elements that should not be in the drinking water.

 water comes from a well that penetrates